The past few years has seen the explosion in training for alactic conditioning — short duration explosive power.

 The Importance of Anaerobic Capacity in Sports

-Athletes with very high anaerobic alactic power can produce a lot of energy for very short period of time — that time being between 2 seconds and 10 seconds.
+Athletes with very high anaerobic alactic power can produce a lot of energy for a very short period of time — that time being between 2 seconds and 10 seconds.

-Examples of Alactic Power without Capacity: Powerlifters, Olympic weightlifters, 100 meter sprints, high jumpers, etc.
+Examples of Alactic Power without Capacity: Powerlifters, Olympic weightlifters, 100-meter sprints, high jumpers, etc.

 The problem here is that many athletes, coaches, and practitioners focus TOO much on the POWER aspect and completely ignore the CAPACITY aspect.